permitio/fastapi_websocket_pubsub/README.md

         endpoint.publish(["my_event_topic"], data=["my", "data", 1])
         ```
     - Across server instances (using [broadcaster](https://pypi.org/project/broadcaster/) and a backend medium (e.g. Redis, Kafka, ...)
-        - No matter which server a client connected to - it will get the its message
+        - No matter which server a client connected to - it will get the messages it subscribes too
         ```python
         app = FastAPI()
         endpoint = PubSubEndpoint(broadcaster="postgres://localhost:5432/")